aymanxdev/simple-python-projects/README.md

   <h3 align="center">Simple Python Projects to Get You Started 👨‍💻 </h3>

   <p align="center">
-    This is a small part of everyday coding for a number of days.
-This collection is meant to get you started as it is completely a great way to brush up on your coding skills and in addition to friendly comments.
+    This is a small part of everyday coding exercise for a number of days.
+This collection is meant to get one started as it is completely a great way to brush up on coding skills and algorithms.
 </p>